American student stabbed to death in the Netherlands, police say

 Papenheim's brother died by suicide a few years ago, her former high school teacher Mitch Bahr told CNN affiliate KRCR, and Papenheim was struggling with the loss.
 She attended Foothill High School near Redding, California.

-She was supposed to come home to California next week for the holidays, her friend George Moye told CNN affiliate WCCO.
+She was supposed to come home next week for the holidays, her friend George Moye told CNN affiliate WCCO.

 "The thing that is going through my head is that she was coming home for Christmas, as we were all so excited to see her and to hear that she was coming back that way, and that was just tragic," Moye said.